Neuroling/SPINCO_SINEEG/Analysis/SiN/EEG/3_analysis/1_Read_epochs_relabel/README.txt

 EPO_writing.py is for trying out and debugging code before putting it in EPO_helper.py

+----- Package Requirements -----
+Some plotting functions of mne are bugged in matplotlib version 3.7.2 and earlier.
+Need to update matplotlib to at least 3.7.3 to ensure smooth operation.

 ----- Event Labels -----

 NoiseType / StimulusType / DegradationLevel / Accuracy / Voice